Matthew-Davey/EasyNetQ.MetaData/README.md

 ### Building from source
-* Requires Ruby v2.1.7 (not compatible with 2.2.3).
+* Requires Ruby v2.2.*.
 If you need to run multiple Ruby versions use RVM (https://rvm.io/).
 On Windows use RubyInstaller (http://rubyinstaller.org/)
 * Requires Bundler (http://bundler.io/) `gem install bundler`

 ```